turingschool/front-end-curriculum/projects/whats-cookin-part-one.md

 * **By EOD Monday of Week 2** - Submit the following to your PM via Slack BEFORE beginning to write code:
 1. DTR (be specific about learning goals, schedules, and communication expectations)
 1. GitHub project board (this should be kept updated throughout the project and will be reviewed by PM in check-ins.
-1. Wireframes (a rough sketch of your website for planning)
+1. Wireframes (a rough sketch of your website for planning - worth googling!)
 1. 3 design inspirations (Please include links and details on what you're trying to re-create).

 * **Monday of Week 3** - Project due at 9PM.